nuxencs/seasonpackarr/README.md

 }
 ```

-Replace the `clientname` value, in this case `default`, with the name you gave your desired qBittorrent client in your
+Replace the `clientname` value, in this case `default`, with the name you gave your desired torrent client in your
 config under the `clients` section.
 If you don't specify a `clientname` in the JSON payload, seasonpackarr will try to
 use the `default` client; if you renamed or removed the `default` client the request will fail.